Radio Plays are Mind Movies

 Radio is sometimes known as the writer’s favorite medium; as Malcolm Bradbury once said, it is “a world made with words shaped into being, without a physical presence.”
 With radio, you have to use your imagination – something you don’t need when watching TV or movies.
 We can be whomever we want to be, travel wherever we want to go; all in “our mind’s eye”, thanks to radio programs.
 The stories and scenarios are often planted forever in our memories and in our own personal “theatre of the mind”.

 Radio drama has long been a fertile training ground for writers and is a genre in which screenwriters, playwrights and television writers feel at home.
 It has given voice to generations of writers.
-From Welsh poet Dylan Thomas and Irish writer Samuel Beckett to American playwright Harold Pinter; all have been involved with radio drama.
+From Welsh poet Dylan Thomas and Irish writer Samuel Beckett, to Orson Welles, to American playwright Harold Pinter; all have been involved with radio drama.

 Moondance is dedicated to ensuring that radio drama remains an integral and dynamic part of our international broadcasting and cultural heritage.

-Does the script utilize the medium to its fullest?
+SOUND Does the script utilize the medium to its fullest?
 Does the script show how sound can tell a tale?
 Are the sound effects used intelligently?
-Does the use of sound add to -- or distract from -- the action?
+Does the use of sound add to — or distract from — the action?

-The best radio scripts grab the reader/judge and demand attention.
+PRODUCTION The best radio scripts grab the listener, the readers/ & judges, and demand attention.
 They beg to be produced.